Won Global View

 Yesterday,

-- Twelve of the 16 markets we track closed in the green.
-Four are in a Confirmed Uptrend, four in an Uptrend Under Pressure, four in a Rally Attempt, and four in a Downtrend.
+• Twelve of the 16 indices we track closed in the green.
+Ten are in a Confirmed Uptrend, two in an Uptrend Under Pressure, two in a Rally Attempt, and two in a Downtrend.
+The average distribution day count stands at three.

 Won Global View

 The U.S. market remains in an Uptrend Under Pressure.
-The S&P 500 and Nasdaq were down 49bps and 65bps, respectively, on
+The S&P 500 was flat, while the Nasdaq declined 16bps yesterday, both on

-(6,148/20,173).
-The distribution day count stands at five and two, respectively, after one expired on the Nasdaq yesterday after the close.
+day count stands at two and five, respectively, after one distribution day expired on the Nasdaq yesterday after the close.

 Won Global View

 The U.S. market remains in an Uptrend Under Pressure.
-Indices posted strong gains yesterday, with the S&P 500 and Nasdaq gaining
+The S&P 500 and Nasdaq were up 105–135bps yesterday on lower volume.

 Won Europe Today